Rei-SwitchBot/faq/en-us/Indoor Cam.md

 Cam is connecting to the network, please wait patiently.

-LED flashes alternately
+LED flashes alternately red and green slowly

-red

-and

-green

-slowly

 Please refer to step 4 to ensure a stable Wi-Fi network connection.

-LED is solid
+LED is solid green

-green

 Please unplug the camera device power cord and plug it back in, and make sure the camera is powered on normally.
 And refer to step 4 to make sure the Wi-Fi network connection is stable.

-If it doesn't work, Please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:

-SN code (at the bottom of camera)

-Where did the camera being purchased

-Amazon

-Official online store

-Local entity store

-Others

-Order details of the camera, screenshots of payment vouchers

-If the problem still persists, please feel free to let us know.
-We'll find you the best solution for you.

 ---